 An assistant should hold the legs or knees.

-The in-and-out insertion of a catheter will be described here.
+The in-and-out insertion of a catheter is described here.

 Allow one or both parents or caretakers to remain present to comfort the child.
 Having them hold the child's hand, provide a stuffed animal for the child to play with, or engage in other distraction techniques can help.
 Occasionally sedation is needed.